Kristine Bovy

 Biography

-Since 2019 Bovy has been collaborating with Prof. Rod Mather and Prof. Catherine DeCesare (History Department) and Lorén Spears (Executive Director, Tomaquag Museum) to explore the long term history of the URI Campus at Kingston.
-The goal of the project is to highlight the long and complicated history of the URI campus land and make the connections that Narragansett people have with this place, both past and present, more visible to the campus community.
-This collaboration culminated in a campus walking tour, a URI Center for the Humanities lecture, and a temporary 1 credit course: URI Campus History: A Walk Through Time offered in Fall 2020.
+Since 2019 Kris has been collaborating with Rod Mather and Catherine DeCesare (History Department) and Lorén Spears (Executive Director, Tomaquag Museum) to explore the long and complicated history of the URI campus land.
+Their goal is to make the Narragansett connections to this place, both past and present, more visible to the campus community.
+This collaboration culminated in a campus walking tour and a new cross-listed course, URI Campus: A Walk Through Time.

 Education